-CONNECTION OF VERTICAL GREEN FLUE SYSTEM
+CONNECTION OF GREEN FLUE SYSTEM

-- Connect Grant Green system to the boiler flue outlet using the Grant Green system External Module starter elbow (product code: GKM90 for models up to 26kW or GKM200 for models ranging from 26-70kW). - 2.
+- Connect Grant Green system (100mm twin wall flue) to the boiler flue outlet using the Grant Green system External Module starter elbow (product code: GKM90). - 2.
 Fit the starter elbow into the boiler connector after first ensuring that the seal is in place in the connector.

 Lubricate the seal on the boiler connector using the lubricant provided before attempting to fit the starter piece.
 Ensure that seals in all flue sections are lubricated before installing.